Medical Laboratory Technology

 - Transcripts: Submit official (sealed) high school/high school equivalency and all college transcripts to the admissions office.

 - Prerequisite Classes: Anatomy & Physiology (or BIO 094) or Chemistry is required with a grade of C or better verified by college or high school transcript.
-A course in basic computer applications is required verified by testing, college or high school transcript.

 - Course Placement Requirements: Students must place into ENG 111 and into MAT 143 without a corequisite.

 - GPA: All applicants must have at least a 2.0 GPA to be considered for admission.

 - HESI A2 (Admission Assessment Exam): A 75+ cumulative score is required to apply in Early Consideration.
 Students who do not achieve a 75 may apply in Late Consideration.
 Students may only take the HESI A2 twice in an academic year (September-May).
 HESI A2 scores for tests taken within the last three years will be reviewed.
 Tests must be scheduled in advance; dates and registration are online.
 Test costs is $55, subject to change.